-Did someone say Foil Baked Chilean Sea Bass with Lemon Parmesan Cream Sauce?
+Did someone say Foil-Baked Chilean Sea Bass with Lemon Parmesan Cream Sauce?
 Sounds good, right?!
-Making this delicious Chilean Sea Bass in foil along with garlic cream spinach served topped with a lemon parmesan cream sauce makes for the perfect dinner idea anytime!
+Making this delicious Chilean Sea Bass in foil along with garlic creamed spinach topped with a lemon parmesan cream sauce makes for the perfect dinner idea anytime!

 Who doesn’t love Chilean Sea Bass?
 It’s rich, buttery, moist, and flaky and literally melts in your mouth.
 But what’s really strange is it’s not actually sea bass.
 It’s original name, Patagonian toothfish, doesn’t sound that appetizing so I don’t blame them for changing the name (way back in 1977). 🙂

 Chilean Sea Bass can be found in the southern ocean areas of Chile, Argentina, South Africa, and New Zealand which is probably why this variety cost more than the average fish per pound.
 If you’ve ever enjoyed it, you know it’s worth every single dime.

 Back home in Louisiana, the variety of fish options seemed to be limited to catfish, redfish, Sac-a-Lait, and perch.
 Once I began to travel, I was able to gain an appreciation for different types of fish that were more prevalent in other regions.
 And that brings me to this delicious Foil-baked Chilean Sea Bass with Lemon Parmesan Cream Sauce!

 How to cook Chilean sea bass: